 Transactional emails allow you to send products that your contacts have purchased, even if they opted to withdraw their permission for you to send marketing emails — their bulk email status is “Transactional Only.”

-There are very strict guidelines regarding what is and is not considered a transactional email.
-Ontraport reserves the right to review any transactional email before it is sent.
-In most cases, the messages are automatically approved and ready to send.
+- You must follow strict guidelines when you mark an email as transactional.
+Ontraport reserves the right to review any transactional email before sending it.
+In most cases, your messages are automatically approved and ready to send immediately.

-Please review the types of transactional emails and the penalties for misusing the transactional email feature below.
+Below, please review the types of transactional emails and the penalties for misusing the transactional email feature.

 Types of transactional emails